e3modelling/OPEN-PROM/docs/model/04_supply_sectors.md

 ### Supply–demand alignment and sector coupling

-Hydrogen demand arrives from other modules (industry, transport).
-The model calculates total hydrogen demand by combining end-use requirements with the additional hydrogen needed to cover transport losses and final-sector demand by the magnitude of system losses.
+Hydrogen requirements reach the module through the energy balance rather than through a sector-by-sector delivered-demand build-up.
+The active total-demand equation (`Q05DemTotH2`) sets total hydrogen demand equal to the gross inland consumption of hydrogen minus net hydrogen imports; the term that would inflate this demand to cover transport and distribution losses is wrapped in `$ontext … $offtext` and is inactive.
+The sectoral hydrogen-demand equation (`Q05DemSecH2`) is fixed to zero on the current main branch, so sectoral hydrogen uses are not summed through a distribution network.

 Production is allocated across hydrogen technologies based on their cost competitiveness and technical constraints, ensuring that hydrogen supply meets this total demand.
 Hydrogen production based on electrolysis becomes more attractive when electricity prices decline or when higher carbon prices reduce the competitiveness of fossil-based production routes.
 Conventional fossil-based hydrogen production becomes less economically attractive under stringent climate policy, unless combined with carbon capture and storage.
 Biomass routes are controlled by feedstock availability and carbon accounting rules.